techone --service=cloud-migration

 Can we migrate only part of the system?

 Yes, and we recommend it.
 Start with a module that delivers the most value or has the lowest risk.
-Legacy and cloud parts run side by side via API.
+The rest of the system keeps running unchanged for now.

 How do you build a cloud migration plan?